School of Teaching and Learning

 Desiree Gretchen Hickman, EDD, Assistant Professor of Education, Department of Teaching & Learning, EDD, Jackson State University; MS, Jackson State University; BS, Alcorn State University

-Victoria Smith Hollas, PHD, Associate Professor of Education, Department of Teaching & Learning, PHD, Texas A&M University; BA, Houston Christian University
+Victoria Smith Hollas, PHD, Professor of Education, Department of Teaching & Learning, PHD, Texas A&M University; BA, Houston Christian University

 Jacqueline M Ingram, EDD, Clinical Associate Professor of Education, Department of Teaching & Learning, EDD, Sam Houston State University; MED, Texas A&M University; BS, Texas A&M University